-Where it is clear that the evidence shows the teacher has made good progress, i.e. they continue to maintain the criteria set out above (see also Appendix E), and have made good progress towards their objectives, consideration will be given to progressing them to the next point on the upper pay range.
+Where it is clear that the evidence shows the teacher has made good progress, i.e. they continue to maintain the criteria set out above and have made good progress towards their objectives, consideration will be given to progressing them to the next point on the upper pay range.

 Where it is clear from the evidence that the teacher's performance is exceptional, in relation to the criteria set out above, and where the teacher has met or exceeded their objectives, the pay committee may use its flexibility to decide on enhanced progression from the minimum to the maximum of UPR.
-The impact of teaching should be outstanding.
+Teaching should be 'outstanding' as defined by Ofsted.

-Further information, including sources of evidence is contained within the Trust's appraisal policy.
+Further information, including sources of evidence is contained within the school's appraisal policy.

-The Pay Committee will be advised by the CEO in making all such decisions.
+The pay committee will be advised by the CEO in making all such decisions.

-The Pay Committee will determine reference points.
+The pay committee will determine reference points.

-The Upper Pay Range spine points are:
+The Upper Pay Range spine points are: [insert points to be included in range]-

-Minimum point I £ 35,927
+Minimum point I£36,646Reference point 2£37,258Maximum point 3£39,406

-Reference point 2 £37,258

-Maximum point 3 £38,633

-7.6 LEADING PRACTITIONER POSTS
+LEADING PRACTITIONER POSTS

-When determining the role of leading practitioner in this Trust, additional duties will be set out in the job description of the leading practitioner and will include:
+When determining the role of leading practitioner in this school.
+Additional duties will be set out in the job description of the leading practitioner and will include:

-- a leadership role in developing, implementing and evaluating policies and practices in the school that contribute to Trust improvement; - the improvement of teaching and learning within the Trust (and within the wider Trust community) which impact significantly on pupil progress; - improving the effectiveness of staff and colleagues, particularly in relation to specific areas such as SEN, Pupil Premium and Core Subject.
+- a leadership role in developing, implementing and evaluating policies and practices in the school that contribute to school improvement; - the improvement of teaching schools within school [and within the wider school community] which impact significantly on pupil progress; - improving the effectiveness of staff and colleagues, particularly in relation to specific areas such as SEN, Pupil Premium and Core Subject.